nicolaprezza/BWTIL/README.md

 The library has been extensively tested under linux using gcc 4.8.2 and clang++ 3.5.
 We use cmake to generate the Makefile:

-To compile, firstly enter the bin/ directory
+To compile, firstly create and enter the bin/ directory

-> cd bin
+> mkdir bin; cd bin

 Then, launch cmake as (default build type is release):